dotnet/AspNetCore.Docs/aspnetcore/performance/caching/distributed.md

 For more information, see [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview).

-See [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/19542) for a discussion on alternative approach to a local Redis cache.
+See [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/19542) for a discussion on alternative approaches to a local Redis cache.

 ### Distributed NCache Cache